Play is the chief way that infants learn how to move, communicate, socialize, and

 learn by interacting with you.

-The first thing your baby will learn is to associate the feel of your touch, the
+The first thing your baby will learn is to connect the feel of your touch, the

 sound of your voice, and the sight of your face with getting his or her needs for

 Even at this young age, newborns are ready to learn about the world around them.

 Your newborn loves to look your face.
 Newborns can recognize and respond to mom or

 dad's voice (or other interesting sounds) by looking alert and becoming less active.

 The baby may try to find out where the sound is coming from by looking around and

 Encourage learning with smiles, soothing sounds, and gentle caresses.
 When you

 smile and talk to your infant, your face and the sound of your voice will become a